jagregory/abrash-zen-of-asm/src/chapter-14.md

       mov   ax,[bx+FirstEntry]
 ```

 assembles with no displacement field at all.
 Again, the assembler has no way of knowing on a forward reference how much space will be required for the displacement field, and must assume the worst.
-Unlike the previous `jmp` example, however, performance as well as code size suffers in this case, since the additional displacement bytes must be fetched and a more complex effective address calculation must be made.
+Unlike the previous `jmp`{.nasm} example, however, performance as well as code size suffers in this case, since the additional displacement bytes must be fetched and a more complex effective address calculation must be made.

 The same is true of forward-referenced immediate operands to the arithmetic instructions, and, indeed, of forward-referenced operands to any instruction that has a compressed form.
-You can improve the quality of your code considerably by avoiding forward references to data of all sorts (this will also speed up assembly a bit) and by explicitly using `jmp short` whenever it will reach on forward jumps.
+You can improve the quality of your code considerably by avoiding forward references to data of all sorts (this will also speed up assembly a bit) and by explicitly using `jmp short`{.nasm} whenever it will reach on forward jumps.

 ### The Right Assembler Can Help